 I have always worked in a state of emergency.
 For 31 years we have worked on solutions to climate change, organizing local communities, generating values and skills based on a healthy relationship with nature.

 I am truly ashamed of what we as a stubborn society have now become.
 We are superficial, we have gotten lost in foolish things and it only seems to get worse day by day.

-Livestock management is a miraculous practice when implemented with a holistic, rotational grazing plan, allowing the organic matter to be reintroduced to a pasture.
+Livestock management is a miraculous practise when implemented with a holistic, rotational grazing plan, allowing the organic matter to be reintroduced to a pasture.
 This model can also be called “carbon farming”.
-It is an effective response to climate change, and has had a hand in regenerating the soils of Mexico.
+It is an effective response to climate change and has had a hand in regenerating the soils of Mexico.

 Get to work, let your heart be generous.
 Think and act with full knowledge of the problem.
 Generate solutions, infect others to act, always be looking for innovation and keep in mind the common good.

 Remember that any act directed towards our Mother Earth goes hand in hand with providence, act from a space of love.

 Throughout the last 30 years, you planted 6 million trees – why?
 And if you could turn back time, would you do it again?

 Surely we should have done things in a simpler way, rather than the outdated official techniques that were constantly stipulated to me about monoculture forest species for reforestation on an average hectare.
 After experimenting with various possibilities, I learned from monitoring in various communities that excluding livestock produces greater results in natural forest regeneration, achieving forest cover and diversity.